SunnyORCL/Iteam-DR-TF/docs/README.md

 [[Go To Guide]](./dataguard/replicating-dataguard.md)

 ### 7. Replicating Object Storage (if these resources exist)
-**Goal**: To replicate your Object Storage buckets from one region to another as well as establish object storage replication policies that will maintain multiple copies of data in your `primary` region to your `standby` region.
+**Goal**: To recreate your Object Storage buckets _and_ objects from one region to another as well as establish object storage replication policies that will maintain multiple copies of data in your `primary` region to your `standby` region.

 [[Go To Guide]](./object_storage/replication.md)